 Even renting will become more difficult as your credit score would be affected, and you often have to disclose a foreclosure on a rental application.
 Foreclosures can also last a long time (up to 7 years as mentioned above), making you wait years to even qualify for a new mortgage.

-A short sale relieves the debt that is left over from what is owed on the mortgage, letting both the bank and the seller move on.
-A short sale is also easier on your credit score, which can allow a homeowner the ability to recover in the long run.
-Your credit report will only show a pre-foreclosure status, which reduces your credit rating minimally compared to a foreclosure.
+On the other hand, opting for a short sale can alleviate the remaining debt on your mortgage, enabling both the bank and the seller to move forward.
+Moreover, a short sale has a less severe impact on your credit score, providing homeowners with the opportunity to recover in the long term.
+Your credit report will only reflect a pre-foreclosure status, resulting in a minimal reduction of your credit rating compared to a full foreclosure.

 Buying a New House